 You can never be prepared for grief but God is faithful and will give His unmeasured grace.

 His Grace is sufficient for you and me.

 My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 2 Corinthians 12:9

-Yes, death and grief are certain in this life but my hope is in Jesus and life eternal that He is preparing for me and you.
+Yes, death and grief are certain in this life, but my hope is in Jesus!

 Does this resonate with you?
 How can I uplift and encourage you to move forward with your life?
 Let me know if you would like me to pray for you.